ashsingh138/tria_assignment/README.md

     * To prevent accidental data loss, a simple `window.confirm()` browser dialogue is used before deleting a contact.
 In a production app, this would be a custom-styled confirmation modal, but `window.confirm()` is a quick and effective way to demonstrate the intended UX.

 5.  **AI Usage:**
-    * AI (Gemini) was used as a development partner throughout this assignment.
+    * AI was used as a development partner throughout this assignment.
     * It helped scaffold the initial project structure, write boilerplate (like the mock data and the `README` structure), and act as a "rubber duck" for debugging and brainstorming new features (like debouncing and local storage).
     * All code was ultimately written, reviewed, and refactored by me to ensure correctness, maintainability, and a coherent application architecture that meets the assignment's goals.